Medical device regulatory expert, writer and marketer

 There are many opportunities embedded in the MDR.
 However, the MDR is also causing a lot of extra work for many companies and organisations.
 It’s important to me that I can use my expertise to help them handle the new regulatory red tape and protect patient and user safety.

-SO THAT YOU WOULDN’T THINK I MADE THIS UP
+SO YOU WOULDN’T THINK I MADE THIS UP

 ”Tiina has a strong MDR expertise and competence.
-Tiina can explain even complex matters clearly.
+She can explain even complex matters clearly.

 Tiina was also able to create and update needed parts independently by using the existing information.
 This showed to us as significant cost and time savings for example in technical documentation and instructions for use updates, because Tiina could produce complete solutions on her own, which we then went over together.

 In addition to regulatory competence, Tiina’s experience, marketing skills and language skills made an impact.
-The competence really isn’t limited to just MDR regulatory, but rather she has an understanding of many topics.
+The competence really isn’t limited to just MDR regulatory affairs, but rather she has an understanding of many topics.

 – Niko Vuorenoja, CEO, Pensi Rescue Oy